gitpod-io/gitpod-docs/src/release_notes/2019-02-15/february-2019.md

 ## Many Bugfixes, small features and other improvements

 These are just the most noteworthy features we have been working on.
-For a more detailed list of bugfixes and enhancemenst see the closed issues
+For a more detailed list of bugfixes and enhancemenst see all the issues we've closed:

  - [Closed Issues in Gitpod](https://github.com/gitpod-io/gitpod/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aclosed+closed%3A%3E2018-11-01)
  - [Merged PRs in Theia](https://github.com/theia-ide/theia/pulls?utf8=%E2%9C%93&q=merged%3A%3E2018-11-01+merged%3A%3C2018-02-13+)